qgis/QGIS-Documentation/source/print_composer/print_composer.rst

 Print Composer
 --------------

 The print composer provides growing layout and printing capabilities.
 It allows you to add elements such as the QGIS map canvas, legend, scalebar, images, basic shapes, arrows and text labels.
 You can size, group, align and position each element and adjust the properties to create your layout.
 The layout can be printed or exported to image formats, Postscript, PDF or to SVG [1]_ and you can save the layout as template and load it again in another session.
-See a list of tools in :ref:`table_printcomposer_tools`:
+See a list of tools in :ref:`Table_printcomposer_tools`:

 .. index:: print_composer, tools